WillemDafoe42/Predicting-Facebook-Check-Ins/README.md

 # Predicting-Facebook-Check-Ins
-An approach to use gradient boosting and KNN for predicting most likely user check in locations
+An approach to use gradient boosting and KNN for predicting most likely user check in locations into businesses.

+This notebook had to be removed temporarily.